-It is useful to compare and contrast the semantics of streaming pipes to those of FIFOs - particularly the FIFOs that follow the semantics of TLM FIFOs described in the OSCI-TLM standard.
+It is useful to compare and contrast the semantics of streaming pipes to those of FIFOs - particularly the FIFOs that follow the semantics of TLM FIFOs described in the Accellera Systems Initiative's SystemC-TLM standard.
 A possible reason we often stumble when discussing issues like user vs. implementation specified buffer depth, its effect on determinism, etc. is because people are thinking of a FIFO model rather than a pipe model.